joshdr83/GenX.jl/docs/src/User_Guide/model_output.md

 | Cost| Total Cost. |$ |
 | Profit |Revenue minus Cost. |$ |

+### 1.10 hourly_inertia.csv

+Reports system inertia for each modeled hour.
+This file is written when `InertiaRequirement` is active and `WriteInertia` is enabled.

 ## 2 Settings-specific outputs

 This section includes the output files that GenX will print if corresponding function is specified in the Settings.